The Branch Corner–Where Branches Share Ideas and Get Resources

 It’s Time to Update Your Branch Website

-Middletown won the award last year for best website.
+Middletown and Medina County won the awards for best website.
 Have a look, then give it a try for your own site.
 Share your events with your community and keep your members involved.
 Post your events for the year on your website.
 While you are there, find the AAUW of Ohio link on the right side of the screen.
 Click on it to see if it takes you to this site.
 If not, read on for step by step instructions of how to update the link.
+If you do not have rights to do it yourself, request that Site Resources do it for you.

 Update Your Website Link to AAUW Ohio